- About Winston-Salem

 Seasonal Farmers Markets in Winston-Salem

-The spring and summer months are known for stirring the senses and inspiring creativity in the kitchen.
-Visit Winston-Salem's many farmers markets and treat your palate to fresh berries, fragrant herbs and bright vegetables.
+Visit Winston-Salem's array of seasonal farmers markets for the freshest local produce, meats, and potted plants.
 Just can’t wait for the weekend markets?
 Cobblestone Farmers Market Downtown is located in the Downtown Arts District every Wednesday afternoon.
 Tanglewood Park Farmers Market covers double shifts on Thursdays and Saturdays and Reynolda Village Farmer’s Market offers a Friday fill-up on produce, meats and flowers.
-Weekend markets include the Cobblestone Farmers Market in Old Salem, Kernersville Farmers Market and the year-round Dixie Classic Farmer’s Market, each on Saturdays.
+Weekend markets include the Cobblestone Farmers Market in Old Salem, Kernersville Farmers Market and the year-round Carolina Classic Farmer’s Market, each on Saturdays.

 Cobblestone Farmers Market: Historic Old Salem District